PTT Public Company Limited: History

 PTT traces its origins to 1978, when Thailand sought greater energy independence following the global oil crises of the 1970s.
-On 29 December 1978, the government of Prime Minister Kriangsak Chamanan established the Petroleum Authority of Thailand (PAT) as a state-owned enterprise to oversee petroleum exploration, imports, refining, and national fuel distribution.
+On 29 December 1978, the government of Prime Minister Kriangsak Chamanan established the Petroleum Authority of Thailand (PTT) as a state-owned enterprise to oversee petroleum exploration, imports, refining, and national fuel distribution.

 PAT was created through the consolidation of the Thai Fuel Organization (Thai: องค์การเชื้อเพลิง) under the Defense Energy Department and the Thai Natural Gas Organization (Thai: องค์การก๊าซธรรมชาติแห่งประเทศไทย) under the Ministry of Industry to form a single national energy enterprise.

-Between 1981 and 1983 PAT built Thailand’s first natural-gas transmission pipeline linking the Erawan and Bongkot gas fields in the Gulf of Thailand to the power plants at Bang Pakong and South Bangkok.
-This marked the beginning of Thailand’s domestic gas-based electricity generation.
-In 1985 PAT opened the Bangchak oil refinery in Bangkok and expanded its downstream distribution business by establishing a nationwide network of service stations under the “PTT” brand.
-In 1988 it began development of the onshore gas-separation plants at Map Ta Phut in Rayong Province, providing feedstock for the country’s emerging petrochemical industry.
-By the mid-1990s PAT had completed additional pipeline extensions to the Eastern Seaboard and southern provinces, integrated joint-venture refineries at Rayong and Sriracha, and become the country’s dominant energy supplier.
+Between 1981 and 1983 PAT built Thailand's first natural-gas transmission pipeline linking the Erawan and Bongkot gas fields in the Gulf of Thailand to the power plants at Bang Pakong and South Bangkok.
+This marked the beginning of Thailand's domestic gas-based electricity generation.
+In 1985 PAT opened the Bangchak oil refinery in Bangkok and expanded its downstream distribution business by establishing a nationwide network of service stations under the "PTT" brand.
+In 1988 it began development of the onshore gas-separation plants at Map Ta Phut in Rayong Province, providing feedstock for the country's emerging petrochemical industry.
+By the mid-1990s PAT had completed additional pipeline extensions to the Eastern Seaboard and southern provinces, integrated joint-venture refineries at Rayong and Sriracha, and become the country's dominant energy supplier.

 To modernize the state-enterprise sector and attract private investment, the government corporatized PAT under the State Enterprise Corporatization Act B.E.
 2542 (1999).
 On 1 October 2001 it was officially re-registered as PTT Public Company Limited (PTT PCL), with the Ministry of Finance as majority shareholder on behalf of the Thai state.
-Two months later, in December 2001, PTT was listed on the Stock Exchange of Thailand in what was then the country’s largest initial public offering, raising approximately 29 billion baht (about US $700 million).
+Two months later, in December 2001, PTT was listed on the Stock Exchange of Thailand in what was then the country's largest initial public offering, raising approximately 29 billion baht (about US $700 million).

 Financials

-For 2016 PTT PCL reported revenues of 1,737,148 million baht, net income of 94,609 million baht, assets of 2,232,331 million baht, and total equity of 762,948 million baht.
+For 2016, PTT PCL reported revenues of 1,737,148 million baht, net income of 94,609 million baht, assets of 2,232,331 million baht, and total equity of 762,948 million baht.

 PTT's 15 directors were compensated with 14.9 million baht in meeting allowances in 2016, plus 38.7 million baht in bonuses.
 The president and CEO's salary for the year was 30.6 million baht plus a 9.6 million baht bonus.
 The company in 2016 employed 4,616 (PTT) and 24,680 at subsidiaries.
 Total compensation for PTT employees in 2016, excluding top management, was 9,651 million baht.